Online Class Frequently Asked Questions (FAQs)

 - Will I get to know the other participants?

 Yes, there is usually an active dialogue that gets established between participants in spite of time and distance and there is quite a friendly feel to the exchange.
 We strive to support a learning community atmosphere which includes humor and humanness – there can be an unexpected sense of connection, even when some participants live across the globe.
 As Dan Paulson, one of the faculty shares: “One thing I love about using this online format is that the level of discussion can be much deeper than in a face-to-face class.
 In general, people have time to think through what they want to say and frame it in a way that stimulates thought and further discussion.
 By the end of the session we have created a strong and active learning community.”

 - What about confidentiality?

-You, as is the case with everyone—even the instructors, when registering for the campus you are asked to sign a Covenant of Confidentiality to support the privacy of each class session.
-We ask that no material is shared outside of the class group without the writer’s permission.
+Everyone who participates in the class—even the instructors, are asked to sign a Covenant of Confidentiality to support the privacy of each class session.
+We ask that no material is shared outside of the class group without first obtaining the writer’s permission.
 This contributes to a safe sharing space that allows all to trust that their thoughts and experiences will be respectfully held.

 - Why take a class or forum instead of just studying independently?

 The class format doesn’t have to be an either/or situation.
 Ideally you would find the time to take advantage of both learning experiences.
 But that said, we do feel the interactive classes and forums add important benefits.
 The discussion in the classes expands one’s individual understanding as everybody shares questions, experience, perceptions and interpretations.
 And the encouragement, feedback and sense of community that inevitably grows out of the online conversation widens one’s confidence in working with incarnational ideas in one’s daily life.